-A passport that is valid for at least one month after the end of your trip is required for both U.S. and Canadian citizens to enter and depart the country.
+American and Canadian citizens must have a passport that is valid for at least 6 months beyond the intended return date in order to enter and depart the country.
 Please ensure that the name on your passport matches all travel documents we have issued.
 If this is not the case, please contact us immediately.

 Please make a photocopy of your passport’s identification page and keep it separate from your original.
 It’s also a good idea to leave a digital copy with someone at home.
 This may speed up the replacement process should you lose your passport.